La Soie est elle écologique

 Tissage artisanal de la soie par un magnanier

-Also read: Where does the silkworm live?
+Also read: Where the silkworm lives ?

-Is silk vegan?
+Is silk vegan ?
 A question of ethics

 Silk production involves the breeding and exploitation of an animal, the silkworm.
 It is therefore not considered vegan or vegetarian.